codecop/Finder-Refactoring-Kata/c_cmocka/README.md

 ## How To Start

 1. This is a C99 port of the code.
-It uses [cmocka](https://cmocka.org/).
+It uses [CMocka framework](https://api.cmocka.org/).

 2. Run the tests to make sure everything works.